 Hargrove, more precisely Harvey Hargrove Jr., played in right field instead of his accustomed spot in the infield because the parent club Seattle Mariners moved Everett outfielders Mike Marchiano and Fernando Espino up to Class A Wisconsin on Friday.
 Marchiano was leading the Northwest League with 15 home runs, while Espino was hitting .336, third-best in the league.

 “I had my first (professional) start in the outfield (Thursday),” said Hargrove, who played some outfield during three years at Sacramento State.
 “It was a little weird being out there, but it brought back memories.”

-“I’m not going to go after that first pitch if it’s off-speed,” Hargrove said.
+“I’m not going to go after that first pitch if it’s off-speed,” said Hargrove, who has typically hit in the No. 2 spot.
 “But if I get fastballs like I did tonight, I’ll swing.”

 Spokane’s Justin Pedersen (5-2, 3.21) makes his final start of the regular season at 7:05 tonight against Joel Pineiro (3-2, 5.86).

 Spokane center fielder Goefrey Tomlinson (.335), fourth in league batting, is limited to pinch-hitting for the rest of the year because of sore hamstrings… .
 The Indians and AquaSox will wear old-style uniforms for tonight’s game.
 Spokane will dress as the 1902 Smoke Eaters, Everett as the ‘05 Smoke Stackers.

 Give directly to The Spokesman-Review's Northwest Passages community forums series -- which helps to offset the costs of several reporter and editor positions at the newspaper -- by using the easy options below.
 Gifts processed in this system are not tax deductible, but are predominately used to help meet the local financial requirements needed to receive national matching-grant funds.